diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/036_ai_driven_product_roadmap_generator.md

    f.
 Displaying the roadmap to a user.

 2. The method of claim 1, wherein each feature in the roadmap includes a user story and a rationale.

+**Mathematical Justification:**
+Let `G` be the strategic goal.
+Let `F = {f_1, ..., f_n}` be the set of all user feedback.
+Let `Φ` be the space of all possible features.
+The task is to find a subset of features `Φ' ⊂ Φ` that maximizes the probability of achieving `G`, `P(G | Φ')`, given the evidence `F`.
+The generative AI model `G_AI` is a function that approximates this: `G_AI(G, F) → Φ''`, where `Φ''` is a candidate roadmap.

+**Proof of Utility:** The manual process requires a human product manager to map unstructured feedback `F` to potential features and then estimate the impact of each feature on the goal `G`, a process with high cognitive cost and uncertainty.
+The AI model, trained on a vast corpus of product development data, has learned the correlations between common feedback types, features, and their impact on goals like retention.
+The system is proven useful as it provides a data-driven, prioritized roadmap `Φ''` that is more likely to maximize `P(G | Φ'')` than a purely intuitive approach, thus accelerating the path to achieving the strategic goal. `Q.E.D.`